IKEA BEKANT Standing Desk Review

-The IKEA Bekant desk underwhelms us.
+The IKEA Bekant desk has been a problem-plagued product from the outset, with extremely poor ratings from IKEA’s own customers (2 stars last time we checked at IKEA ).
 With a weak 150-lb lifting capacity, a surprisingly light frame, and only one desktop size available, this desk comes in at the low end of electrically adjustable sit/stand desks.
 Consistent user reports of DOA failures or, in the best case, failure after a few days or weeks of use, compel us to give this product an unprecedented half-star rating.
-For only $170 to $200 more you can find a desk with much stronger, quieter and faster motors, and a tabletop that'll last much longer, look much nicer, and stand up better to cuts, dings and chemicals.

 Basic Up/Down Switch

-Editor’s Note: Our review of the IKEA Bekant has been revised multiple times since our first write-up in February of 2015.
-With each revision we’ve had to lower our rating due to field reports from customers who purchased the Bekant only to have it fail, if not out-of-the-box, within weeks of installing the product.
-Due to the unfortunate pattern of consistent user reviews we’ve had to lower the rating all the way to the unprecedented bare minimum of 0.5 stars.
-In our expert opinion having reviewed dozens of adjustable height desk products, IKEA should recall this product.
-As we’ve stated from the outset based only on the published specifications, the motors on this desk are severely under-powered for the application.
+Editor’s Note: Our review of the IKEA Bekant sit-stand desk has been revised multiple times since our first write-up in February of 2015.
+With each revision we’ve had to lower our rating due to persistent reports from customers who purchased the Bekant only to have it fail, if not out-of-the-box, within weeks of installing the product.
+We’ve had to lower the rating all the way to the unprecedented bare minimum of 0.5 stars over time, given the consistency and persistence of these negative user reviews.
+In our experts’ opinion having reviewed dozens of adjustable height desk products, IKEA should recall this product.
+We’ve been saying so for the past three years.
+As we’ve stated from the outset based only on the published specifications, the motor and power supply system on this desk is severely under-powered for the application.
 Field reports have verified this fact beyond any doubt.
 While IKEA has a very strong consumer following, and people want to believe that a reliable adjustable-height desk can be made for this end price, our early predictions about the Bekant’s inadequacies and likely weak points unfortunately came true.

-An Affordable Stand Up Desk – But You Get What You Pay For
+An Affordable IKEA Standing Desk, But You Get What You Pay For